 “Blending theology and memoir, Bessey’s latest is a well-written reminder of seeing the miracles in life’s highs and lows.”

 "This book—the fullness, depth, and beauty of Sarah Bessey’s faith and artistic genius—is a miracle.
 Sarah, a prophet who cries out with fury from the pulpit and who whispers tenderly from the page, is simply my favorite faith writer.
 With Miracles and Other Reasonable Things, she invites us to lives of wonder by opening our eyes to the ordinary, extraordinary miracles of our days."

-– Glennon Doyle, #1 New York Times bestselling author of Love Warrior and founder of Together Rising
+– Glennon Doyle, #1 New York Times bestselling author of Untamed and founder of Together Rising

 “Miracles and Other Reasonable Things will surprise and delight you.
 Sarah’s writing is so breathtaking, sometimes you think you are reading poetry.
 The story is so thrilling, sometimes you think you are devouring a novel.
 And the Spirit she describes is so compelling, you’ll swear you experienced a revival.
 You won’t put it down once until you close the last page.
 We are so lucky to be readers in the era of Sarah Bessey.”